Criste-ai/cairo-book/src/title-page.md

-# The Cairo Book
+The Cairo Book

-By the Cairo Community and its [contributors](https://github.com/cairo-book/cairo-book.github.io).
-Special thanks to [StarkWare](https://starkware.co/) through [OnlyDust](https://www.onlydust.xyz/), and [Voyager](https://voyager.online/) for supporting the creation of this book.
+Crafted collaboratively by the Cairo Community and its contributors, The Cairo Book is a shared journey into the world of Cairo programming.
+We extend special thanks to StarkWare for their vision and support, provided through OnlyDust, and to Voyager for their partnership in bringing this resource to life.

-This version of the text assumes you’re using the [Cairo Compiler](https://github.com/starkware-libs/cairo) [version 2.8.3](https://github.com/starkware-libs/cairo/releases) and [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/index.html) [version 0.31.0](https://github.com/foundry-rs/starknet-foundry/releases).
-See the [Installation](ch01-01-installation.md) section of Chapter {{#chap getting-started}} to install or update Cairo and Starknet Foundry.
+This edition is tailored to Cairo Compiler version 2.8.3 and Starknet Foundry version 0.31.0, ensuring you’re up-to-date with the latest features and best practices.
+To get set up or update your environment, head to the Installation section of Chapter {{#chap getting-started}}.

-If you want to play around with Cairo code and see how it compiles into Sierra (Intermediate Representation) and CASM (Cairo Assembly), you can use [cairovm.codes](https://cairovm.codes/) playground.
+For hands-on learning, explore cairovm.codes, an interactive playground where you can experiment with Cairo code.
+See how your code translates into Sierra (an Intermediate Representation) and CASM (Cairo Assembly), giving you insight into the compilation process and what’s happening under the hood.

+By engaging with The Cairo Book and these tools, you’re joining a community at the forefront of Cairo programming.
+Dive in, experiment, and connect with others who are just as passionate about pushing the boundaries of what Cairo can achieve.